 Hunting for Hidden Mickeys is fun for kids and adults alike.
 It is a great way to keep kids entertained while they are waiting in line.
 I recommend picking up a copy of Steven’s book and taking it with you when you go to the parks to use as a reference.
 Hidden Mickeys are one of the many reasons why I love Disney World so much.
 This is just another way that Disney adds so much magic and fun into their parks.
 Even if you have visited the parks a thousand times, there are still new things to see and experience each time you go.
 Leave me a comment below and let me know your thoughts on hunting for Hidden Mickeys.
 For more ideas of fun things to do in the parks, see my magical must-do’s for kids and hidden gems.
 Happy travels!

 P.S.
 Want some help planning your Disney World trip?
 Get all of our Disney trip planning tools, including our Disney packing list and Disney Trip Itinerary at a Glance for FREE!
-These tools (plus lots more) can be found in our Travel Resource Library.
+These tools (plus a lot more) can be found in our Travel Resource Library.
 See the box below to find out how to get the password to the library.